Lichtenberg, Berlin

 Lichtenberg ([ˈlɪçtn̩ˌbɛʁk]) is the eleventh borough of Berlin, Germany.
 In Berlin's 2001 administrative reform it absorbed the former borough of Hohenschönhausen.

+The borough was formerly part of East Berlin.

 Overview

 The district contains the Tierpark Berlin in Friedrichsfelde, the larger of Berlin's two zoological gardens.
 During the period of Berlin's partition between West and East, Lichtenberg was the location of the headquarters of the Stasi, the East German state security service.
 Prior to the establishment of the GDR it housed the main office of the Soviet Military Administration in Berlin, and before that it was an officers' mess of the Wehrmacht.
 The complex is now the location of the Stasi Museum.
 The Berlin-Hohenschönhausen Memorial is on the site of the main remand prison of the Stasi.
-Additionally, Lichtenberg is the location of the German-Russian Museum, the historical venue of the unconditional surrender of the German armed forces (Wehrmacht) on 8 May 1945.
+Additionally, Lichtenberg is the location of the German-Russian Museum, the historical venue where the German armed forces (Wehrmacht) unconditionally surrendered on 8 May 1945.

+The population is ethnically diverse, and has a significant Vietnamese community.